 - Farm volunteers in Winston-Salem are still on the job and we appreciate all they do.

 - All campuses are closed to outside visitors; except by appointment ONLY.

-- Cottages maintain social distancing from everyone on campus, except for their “buddy” cottage.
+- Cottages maintain social distancing from everyone on campus.

 - Staff interacting with cottages must wear a mask during face-to-face interactions with the children or cottage parents.